jdkandersson/OpenAlchemy/docs/source/index.rst

 +-----------------+-------------------------+

-The SQLAlchemy *Base* and any constructed database models are dynamically added to the *models* module that is available from OpenAPI-SQLAlchemy.
+The SQLAlchemy *Base* and any constructed database models are dynamically added to the *models* module that is available from OpenAlchemy.